 A classroom with flexible seating looks different from a traditional classroom that only uses desks and chairs.
 Items such as pillows, stools, standing tables, lowered tables, etc. are used to allow students to have options for where their teams sits that class period in order for their team to have the best working environment for learning.
-The goal of flexible eating is to give students choice and create a more collaborative culture for the 21st century learner.
+The goal of flexible seating is to give students choice and create a more collaborative culture for the 21st century learner.

 How will flexible seating be introduced?

 At the beginning of second quarter, I reviewed the expectations for the students and the different seating options.
 I spent time teaching them what the learning should look like when they are using the seats correctly and how to best take care of them.
 I rotated the teams through each working spot (for about a week) to give them an opportunity to experience the different options in our classroom before they begin to choose their own spots for their team.

 There are many different options for seating, but you will notice that all options still allow for a work space for students.
 Almost all of the seating choices are still placed at tables and individual desks are still available for any student that shows me they need a bit more structure (or less choice).

 I have researched the benefits: it empowers students, increases student engagement, and prepares them for real-world working environments.
 If all goes well this year, I may look at balance ball chair options or even bean bag chairs!
 CRAZY!

 It took some thought into how I would keep my classroom teams (click link above for information on my team challenges) into the equation of this new seating.

 I decided that the students will have choice but fairness.

 Each day a team member will pick up their team’s number by the door (from the stand pictured below) and will “claim their working spot” for that class period.
 However, once that team chooses that spot, they must choose a different spot the rest of the week.